KevTango/ESP8266-Weather-Visualiser/README.md

 # ESP8266 Weather Visualiser

-I will add steps at a later date
+I will add steps and final photos at a later date

 ## Pins